blue-santa/komodo-docs-vuepress/docs/basic-docs/start-here/cc-overview.md

 Therefore, looking only at the costs, and not at the lack of space for multiple dApps, we begin to see the enormous flaws of the gas-based model.
 While existing large corporations and their customer bases may be able to afford this financial burn rate, it is difficult to conceive of a startup that can afford it.
 The ongoing gas fees to continually maintain the functionality of this dApp are simply too expensive.

 All this is assuming that the dApp only processes one transaction per ride, per customer.
-If the dApp is instead a game that has a looping function, the gas fees can grow even more absurd, and the blockchain itself can crash as it attempts to constantly operate at 100% capacity.
+If the dApp is instead a game that has a looping function, the gas fees can grow even more absurd.

 Furthermore, all dApps on the Ethereum platform have to share the same gas, and the same blockchain, and this compounds the problem.
 If an existing business running a dApp on the platform becomes suddenly popular, the surge of people wanting to use the dApp must purchase gas, and this causes the price of gas to rapidly rise.
 The burst of activity can also cause the blockchain to grind to a halt.